MatsA/NR-Rpi-control/README.md

 # NR-Rpi-control
-With Node-Red check the status Raspberry Pi status and cooling fan
+With Node-Red check the Raspberry Pi status and control a cooling fan